 There are many agencies in Virginia with land conservation roles.
 Many are qualified to accept land or easements from landowners, and they carry out a wide variety of land conservation programs.
-Click here to download the pamphlet, Assistance from Virginia State Agencies for Land Conservation.
-Such agencies include the following:
+The agencies include:

 Government entities qualified to accept land for conservation purposes include those having authority to acquire land for a public use, or any county or municipality, any park authority, any public recreational facilities authority, any soil and water conservation district, any community development authority, or the Virginia Recreational Facilities Authority.